startersclan/PSSourceQuery/README.md

 `Goldsource` (`hlds`) | `cstrike`, `czero`, `valve`.
 Should work for all `hlds` games.

 The functions will probably work on a lot more games than those in the list.

+Q: `ping` query not working for some games?

+`A2A_PING` is no longer supported on Counter Strike: Source and Team Fortress 2 servers, and is considered a deprecated feature.
+See official documentation [here](https://developer.valvesoftware.com/wiki/Server_queries#A2A_PING) for more information.

 ## Notes